fairsilas/South-China-Sea-Game/README.md

 **Safe Conduct Passes**
 : The pirate confederacy had established a structured protection racket.
 Even salt traders employed by the Qing state were compelled to purchase "safe conduct passes" at a cost of 200 Spanish silver dollars per vessel.
 These passes were obtainable at ports situated in significant trading hubs and villages, frequently in proximity to prominent political centers.
 This situation highlights the pervasive corruption within Qing officials and the considerable influence wielded by the confederacy.
-==(Antony page 38 needs full citation)==
+==Antony, Robert J. _The Golden Age of Piracy in China, 1520-1810: A Short History with Documents.
+38-39.
+Lanham, Maryland: Rowman & Littlefield, 2022.==

 ---

 **Postal Communication in 1800s China: Coordinating Through Letters** : In 1800s China, people communicated primarily through private letters.
 Letters were delivered by friends, messengers, or urban letter shops.
 The origins of this system remain uncertain, but it allowed for effective coordination despite regional variations and high illiteracy rates.
 This decentralized approach reflected the dynamic nature of communication during the era.
-== Cheng, Ying-wan.
+==Cheng, Ying-wan.
 “THE LETTER AGENCIES.”
 In Postal Communication in China and Its Modernization, 1860–1896, 1st ed., 34:37–50.
-Harvard University Asia Center, 1970. https://doi.org/10.2307/j.ctt1tg5ksh.8 ==
+Harvard University Asia Center, 1970. https://doi.org/10.2307/j.ctt1tg5ksh.8==

 ---